Are you exploring emotional intelligence assessment options for yourself or your team? Keep these key points in mind when looking for the right one.

 What is an Emotional Intelligence Assessment?

 An emotional intelligence assessment is not a personality test.
-There is a huge difference between the two.
+There is a significant difference between the two.
 Personality type assessments merely attempt to identify an individual’s motivation and internal perception (self-awareness).
 In effect, the “type” results are a static element.
-Knowing that you are an introvert or extrovert, while interesting, is unlikely to change.
-Therefore, personality “type” provides little in the way of guidance or improvement.
+Knowing that you are an introvert or extrovert, while interesting, is unlikely to change your behavior or performance.
+Therefore, personality “typing” provides little in the way of guidance towards improvement.

-Conversely, an emotional intelligence assessment seeks to identify many more facets.
-The emotional intelligence assessment measures in terms of five skills: self-awareness, self-regard, self-control, social effectiveness, and social perception.
-Combining all this information, in effect, provides an overview of the individual’s psychological perspective for a moment in time.
-We’ll call this a psychological snapshot.
+Conversely, emotional intelligence assessment seeks to identify more instrumental facets.
+The emotional intelligence assessment measures five essential skills: self-awareness, self-regard, self-control, social effectiveness, and social perception.
+Combining the collective information this kind of assessment provides, in effect, gives an overview of an individual’s current psychological perspective.
+We call this a psychological snapshot.

-Overall plans may differ, but most recommend reassessing individuals on a schedule.
+Overall development plans may differ, but periodic reassessment is recommended.
 While reassessing does require more time, there is an overwhelming benefit to the commitment.
-Over time, these additional assessments provide new data points.
-As these psychological snapshots accumulate, trends become visible and we see the changes.
-These changes, after all, are what we desire.
+Intermittent assessment provides new data points.
+As these psychological snapshots accumulate, trends become visible, and we see the changes.
+Effectual change is, after all, the aim.

 Balanced Testing: Time Required vs. Data Collected

-Because this plan involves multiple points in time, it needs to be efficient and thorough.
-Many assessments, either EQ or Personality, take 30 minutes to over an hour.
-On the other hand, some other assessments take very little time asking as few as 15 questions.
-Of course this limits the data collected, thus the thoroughness.
-Because we are reassessing at a planned interval, we need to find something more concise.
+A plan that requires measurement at multiple points in time must be efficient.
+Many assessments, either EQ or personality, take 30 minutes to over an hour to complete.
+Other assessments take very little time, asking as few as 15 questions.
+Of course, shorter assessments limit the data.
+Reassessing at planned intervals calls for conciseness and thoroughness.
 Our partners at BlueEQTM provide such an assessment.
 The self-assessment consists of 150 questions and takes only 20 minutes to complete.
 Certainly, you can find 20 minutes, every few months, for self-improvement.